 child custody, and

-restraining orders.
 The parties then engage in the discovery phase before the judge.
+This is

+where any relevant documents or information is presented.
+One of the required

+aspects of this is the Preliminary Declaration of Disclosure.
+In this,

+After this is completed, the parties and their respective divorce attorneys

+will discuss the settlement of the case.
+If a settlement can be reached,

+one of the attorneys will prepare a Marital Settlement Agreement.
 This

-is where any relevant documents or information is presented.
-One of the

-required aspects of this is the Preliminary Declaration of Disclosure.

-After this is completed, the parties, with their Newport Beach divorce

-attorneys, will discuss the settlement of the case.
-If a settlement can

-be reached, one of the attorneys will prepare a Marital Settlement Agreement.

-This is a contract that is signed by the two parties and their attorneys.
+is a contract that is signed by the two parties and their attorneys.
+If

 After the parties sign the Marital Settlement Agreement or the trial ends,